Appboy/appboy-android-sdk/samples/README.md

 # Samples

-To run a sample app, replace the placeholder value for `com_appboy_api_key` in the `src/main/res/values/braze.xml` file of the sample app you wish to run with your API key.
+To run a sample app, replace the placeholder value for `com_braze_api_key` in the `src/main/res/values/braze.xml` file of the sample app you wish to run with your API key.

 Next, run `./gradlew :samples:<sample-app-name>:installDebug` from the root directory of this repo, replacing `<sample-app-name>` with the project name of the app you'd like to run.